Get Involved

 • Nonprofit Status

-Have current 501(c)3 IRS status OR a fiscal sponsor with 501(c)3 status* and be in good standing with the IRS, including faith-based organizations
+Have current 501(c)3 IRS status OR a fiscal sponsor with 501(c)3 status* and be in good standing with the IRS, including faith-based organizations, independent, parochial, and charter schools, and “friends” groups supporting public schools, parks, and other community resources.

 • Geographic Location

-All staff and volunteers with contact with children under 18 years of age must have completed background checks on file with the organization. will be recorded and posted online.
+All staff and volunteers in contact with children under 18 years of age must have completed background checks on file.

 • Previous KCR Fund Grantees